When “they” tell you not to worry about how it looks in the can, it will look “just like the chip” once it dries, don’t believe them.

 But, in the calmness and clarity of morning, I decided to see if it could be remixed.
 I went back tonight and explained that it was too dark, too red, and too saturated.

-I’m afraid the paint store people are starting to know me as “that eccentric color-crazed American chick who is probably off somewhere right this moment ruining a perfectly white Scandinavian flat.”
+I’m afraid the paint store people are starting to know me as “that eccentric color-crazed American chick who is probably off somewhere right this moment ruining some perfectly white Scandinavian walls.”

 Anyway, the paint store guy had a good laugh and he was able to fix my paint.
 It’s not exactly Kate Spade pink, but it looks great on my walls and that’s what matters!